supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 ## Create CDP Credentials

+In the CDP console, go to Environments --> Shared --> Credentials --> Create new credential.

+Give your credential a name, disable Enable Permision Verification

+Below that you will find 3 things of vital importance:
+  * the cross-account access policy JSON document (also found in this here repository)
+  * the service account manager Account ID
+  * the External ID

 ### Create Cross Account IAM Role/Policy in AWS

-* Create a new policy `<username>-cross-account-policy` in AWS
+* Create a new policy `cross-account-policy` in AWS
   * Use the JSON policy document from this repo OR get the most up-to-date version from the CDP Create Environment Page
+* Create a new role `CDP-cross-account-role`
+  * Use "Another AWS Account" as the type of trusted entity
+    * Use the Service Manager Account ID for the Account ID
+    * Check Require external ID
+    * Use the External ID for External ID
+    * Do not require MFA
-*
+  * attach the `cross-account-policy`
-* Edit the Trust Relationship for the role
+  * Verify the trust relationship allows for the CDP Account & External ID

-Give your credential a name, disable Enable Permision Verification
+  * Copy the ARN for your new role.......

+Paste the role ARN into the Cross-account Role ARN and click *Create*

 ---